LazaroOnline/FortiConnect/docs/UserGuide.md

 ## Requirements
 - DotNet 10.0 Runtime ([url](https://dotnet.microsoft.com/download))
-- Windows (on Mac or Linux some functionality like  may still work).
+- Windows (on Mac or Linux some functionality may work like getting the email code, except the UI keystroke automation).

 ## Configuration